Obituary: Charles Alan McDonald

 PORTLAND – Charles Alan McDonald, 76, passed away at his home surrounded by loved ones on Feb.
 22, 2024.
-The son of Norman and Loretta (DiBiase) McDonald, he was born in Portland on Aug.
-4, 1947.
+The son of Norman and Loretta (DiBiase), McDonald he was born in Portland on August 4, 1947.
 He attended Portland Catholic schools and graduated from Portland High School, class of 1965.

-there is one thing that people will remember about Charlie, it is that he valued friendships and memories.
-Although he never served in the military because he lost his eyesight in one eye at the age of four, he was very patriotic and donated to veteran’s organizations.
+He loved spending time with his children Ericka and Ben playing at the Eastern Prom and Payson Park when they were young and playing Elvis on vinyl for them and coaching his son’s sports teams.
+He could complete his daily crossword puzzles in record time.
+If there is one thing that people will remember about Charlie, it is that he valued friendships and memories.
+Although he never served in the military because he lost eyesight in one eye at the age of 4, he was very patriotic and donated to veteran’s organizations.

-He is survived by his wife and best friend of 45 years Elizabeth “Betty” McDonald; his sons, Christopher and Jonathan of Portland; his grandchildren, whom he adored, Charlie, and Caedy; his brother, Norman McDonald and his wife Paula; his pride and joy, his dog Maggie; and many cousins, nieces and nephews.
+He is survived by his daughter Ericka Bradbury of Limington, three sons Ben McDonald of Sebago Lake, Christopher McDonald and Jonathan McDonald both of Portland; eight grandchildren Chase, Amber, Russell, Summer, Ella, Lily, Charlie, and Caedy; one great-granddaughter Alivia and his brother, Norman McDonald and his wife Paula of Gorham; and his pride and joy, his dog Maggie.

-Family and friends are invited to attend a time of visitation on Monday, March 4, 2024 from 2-4 p.m., followed by a memorial service at 4 p.m., at Jones, Rich & Barnes Funeral Home, 199 Woodford St., Portland.
-A celebration of life reception will be held at a later date this summer.
+Family and friends are invited to attend a time of visitation on Monday, March 4, 2024 from 2-4 p.m. followed by prayers at 4:00 p.m. at Jones, Rich & Barnes Funeral Home, 199 Woodford St. Portland.

-Please visit http://www.jonesrichandbarnes.com to view Charles tribute page and to sign his online guestbook.

-In lieu of flowers, donations may be made in Charles memory to the Animal Refuge League of Greater Portland,

 Send questions/comments to the editors.